 Sell Through Instagram

 Selling through Instagram is a fantastic way to create a seamless experience for users.
-Your Instagram account connects to Facebook so you can tag products from your catalog in your Instagram photos.
+Your Instagram account connects to Facebook so you can tag products from your catalogue in your Instagram photos.

 With tagged photos, Instagrammers see an icon showing that your post is shoppable.